Aluulu/obsidian-vault/Callum's Vault/Software/Nginx.md

 Nginx is a web server, reverse proxy, content cache, load balancer, TCP/UDP proxy server, and mail proxy server.

+> [!NOTE]
+> This page assumes you have a domain name already registered and the ports open required to access your network from an external network.

 ## Quick important points

 There are 4 main components to Nginx, these are: